curvefi/blockhash-oracle/README.md

 1. **Block Data Request:**
    Users or relayers trigger a block data request via `request_block_hash`, which initiates a LayerZero read from MainnetBlockView.

-2. **Commitment & Validation:**
+2. **Broadcasting:**
-   Trusted committers submit block headers to the BlockOracle.
-Once a configurable threshold is reached, the block hash is confirmed and stored permanently.
+   Received block data is sent using `broadcast_latest_block` across chains through LayerZero’s messaging system.

-3. **Broadcasting:**
+3. **Commitment & Validation:**
-   Confirmed block data is sent using `broadcast_latest_block` across chains through LayerZero’s messaging system.
+   LZ Relayers commit block headers to the BlockOracle.
+Once a configurable threshold (currently just 1) is reached, the block hash is confirmed and stored permanently.

 4. **Block Header Submission:**
    RLP encoded block headers can be submitted by anyone to the BlockOracle using `submit_block_header`.